 - Involves direct interaction with a school student at the school or community centre

 - Is supervised by school staff

 Mentors must be available for mentoring one hour per week during the school term, for a minimum of 10 weeks.
-Mentoring occurs during school hours (Monday to Friday between 9am and 3pm), with the exception of The Smith Family and the Australian Refugee Association Learning Clubs.
+Mentoring occurs during school hours (Monday to Friday between 9am and 3pm), with the exception of some community organisations.